sortiz4/reviso/README.md

 # Reviso
-Reviso is a powerful command-line tool and desktop application that can rename large collections of files at the press of a button.
+Reviso is a powerful command line tool and desktop application that can rename large collections of files at the press of a button.
 Users can search for and replace simple or complex patterns with regular expressions, or choose from a wide variety of commonly used cases to rename their files.